ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/unit-tests.md

 That new test case should go directly under the existing "should create" test case.

+Take note of the `trim()`.
+The text content of an HTML element can have leading or trailing spaces depending upon how the HTML is rendered.
+It is a best practice to include the `trim()` in your test.

 ## Install Mock Factories

 It is a _best practice_ to use centralized factory functions to create mocks whenever it makes sense.
 This allows us to use a consistently defined mock throughout the tests in our application and reduces maintenance costs.
 For this application, we provide a set of centralized mock factories. <a download href="/assets/packages/ionic-angular/test.zip">Download the zip file</a> and unpack it in the root of the project creating a `test` folder.